jrddp/AnkiParse/README.md

 Formatting using underscores  (&#95;&#95;**bold**&#95;&#95; and &#95;*italics*&#95;) are not supported.

+## Markdown Images
+Any valid markdown-formatted image will automatically be uploaded to Anki and attached to the card.

 ## Markdown Code Blocks
 Any markdown-formatted code blocks will automatically be formatted when creating the card, so long as the respective language is included.